Rubonnek/quest-manager/README.md

 ## :receipt: Credits

-- Feather pen logo taken from [icon-library.com](https://icon-library.com/icon/feather-pen-icon-28.html) and vectorized.
+- The feather pen within the logo was taken from [icon-library.com](https://icon-library.com/icon/feather-pen-icon-28.html) and vectorized.